-Our firm will guide you through every step of the process
+Our North Carolina law firm will guide you through the SSD process

 You may be eligible for Social Security Disability Insurance (SSDI) benefits.
 But the claims process can be lengthy and frustrating.
 That’s why it’s important to have an experienced North Carolina SSDI attorney on your side.
 Brent Adams & Associates has been handling Social Security disability claims for decades and can help you get the benefits you need and deserve.

-If you have worked and paid into the Social Security system then Social Security disability may be an option if you become disabled.
+If you have worked and paid into the Social Security system, you can receive monthly cash payments as Social Security disability if you become disabled.
 Social Security disability is not a government handout and it is not welfare.
 Instead, it is a benefit that you have earned by paying into the Social Security system while you were working.
 You paid for this benefit out of your hard-earned paycheck and you deserve to receive monthly Social Security disability benefits now that you are disabled.

 - Heart conditions